bpj/bpj-old-pandoc-scripts/pandoc-span2cmd_pl.md

      \newcommand{\wmbox}[2]{\makebox[#1][c]{#2}}

-There are also cases where the best thing to do is to give HTML attributes *and* LaTeX commands or environments side by side, as with the `lang` attributes and [polyglossia][] commands/environments example in the [SYNOPSIS](https://metacpan.org/pod/#synopsis).
+There are also cases where the best thing to do is to give HTML attributes *and* LaTeX commands or environments side by side, as with the `lang` attributes and [polyglossia][] commands/environments example in the [EXAMPLE](#example).

      :lang(grc) { font-family: "GFS Neohellenic" }
      :lang(ru)  { font-style: italic }